 Liver is a nutrient-dense protein that was valued for centuries in traditional cultures for its life-giving properties.
 Nowadays, most of us don’t eat organ meats, but we should!

-According to the University of California’s Berkeley Wellness center, “Ounce for ounce, liver is probably more nutritious than any other food.”
-Beef liver is a superfood that acts as a storage depot for vitamins and minerals.
-Liver is more nutrient-dense than muscle meats and many vegetables.
-And, unlike even the most nutritious vegetables such as kale and spinach, liver doesn’t have any antinutrients or inflammatory properties.
+Gram for gram, liver is probably more nutritious than any other food, a superfood that acts as a storage depot for vitamins and minerals.
+Liver is more nutrient-dense than muscle meats and many vegetables, and doesn’t have any antinutrients or inflammatory properties.

 Nutrients found in beef liver include: A, C, D, E, K; B1, B2, B3, B5, B6, B9, B12; calcium, copper, fluoride, iron, magnesium, manganese, phosphorus, potassium, selenium, sodium, zinc, CoQ10, betaine, and choline.
 These nutrients provide many specific benefits: